Grim Grinning Ghosts: Haunted Mansion

 One of the voice talents in the attraction is Thurl Ravenscroft, who was recognizable from other Disney projects, the annual Chuck Jones/Dr. Seuss Christmas special How The Grinch Stole Christmas and as the voice of Tony the Tiger.
 He leads the five "singing busts" in the graveyard scene with his characteristic voice.
 A projected film loop is used to animate the busts, with Ravenscroft and the other vocalists appearing as "themselves."
 The Ravenscroft bust, which is the second one in from the left, is "broken" and has often been misidentified as being an image of Walt Disney himself.
 The other four voices of the busts are Jay Meyer, Chuck Schroeder, Verne Rowe, and Bob Ebright.

 A variation of this song is also used at Disney World's Magic Kingdom HalloWishes fireworks show and Disneyland's Halloween Screams fireworks show.
 It's also used in parades at Disneyland Paris Resort and Hong Kong Disneyland during the Halloween season.

 The seasonal "Haunted Mansion Holiday" overlay at the original Anaheim attraction and Tokyo attraction mixes the tune with Danny Elfman's melody lines from The Nightmare Before Christmas and with Jolly Old Saint Nicholas and Jingle Bells in the graveyard.
 One of the most prominent instances of this is a straight orchestral statement of the "Grim grinning ghosts come out to socialize" melody line that plays at the end of the cue for the stretching room.

 Phantom Manor

 On April 12, 1992, Phantom Manor was opened at Disneyland Park Paris.
-Based on the original Disneyland ride but with a new backstory tied into Frontierland, Big Thunder Mountain and Thunder Mesa, Phantom Manor featured a more coherent storyline and an all-new orchestral soundtrack by composer John Debney.
+Based on the original Disneyland ride but with a new backstory tied into Frontierland and Thunder Mesa, Phantom Manor featured a storyline based on the Ravenswood family, one of the founding families of Thunder Mesa.
+It also had an all-new orchestral soundtrack by composer John Debney.
+Debney's Phantom Manor soundtrack pays hommage to the original Buddy Baker soundtrack; however, Debney's soundtrack is meant to be an orchestral "theme and variations" versions with added instruments like the organ, honky-tonk piano, and vibraslap.
+The Phantom Manor soundtrack was originally recorded at Abbey Road Studios in London.

-Phantom Manor takes a different approach to the same concept as the Haunted Mansion attractions.
-The intended mood is one of corrupted elegance, rather than morbid kookiness.
-As a result, the soundtrack is different as well.
-The regular Haunted Mansion attractions feature music that is usually played or sung by characters in the scenery: an organist's waltz, a graveyard band jamboree, and so on.
-Phantom Manor, however, has a full orchestral soundtrack that takes a more cinematic approach, although all of the music is based on "Grim Grinning Ghosts."
-A variety of instrumentations are used.
-At various moments, guests hear piano, organ, alto flute, a boy's choir, a jazz band, and a female voice soloist who symbolizes the character of Melanie Ravenswood, all in addition to the ordinary orchestral complement.
+Visitors can hear Grim Grinning Ghosts within Debney's soundtrack in several places throughout the ride: